molmod/psiflow/docs/index.md

 ## Execution
-The code excerpt shown above implements individual training, sampling, and QM evaluation operations as Parsl `apps` whose execution is fully customizable by the user.
+The code excerpt shown above forwards individual training, sampling, and QM evaluation operations to Parsl `apps` whose execution is fully customizable by the user.
 For example, you could distribute all CP2K calculations to a local SLURM cluster, perform model training on a GPU from a Google Cloud instance, and forward